Ahavatech/simpl_shell/README.md

 This is a simple UNIX shell.
-It supports basic shell functionality such as command execution, input/output redirection, and piping.
+It supports basic shell functionality such as command executions, input/output redirection, and piping.

 Authors